partialarts/javascript-code-quiz/README.md

 ## Description

 The purpose of this project was to build a multiple choice timed code quiz using JavaScript and web API's.
 The quiz stores high scores so that the user can guage their progress as they learn.
-It uses HTML and CSS to dynamically display the elements of the quiz.
+In addition this was a great opportunity to practice the concepts learned on the course.

-In addition to the above this was a great opportunity to practice the concepts learned on the course.
+This was the toughest JavaScript project I've made so far and a culmination of all of the concepts I've been learning over the previous weeks.

-Once I identified all the HTML I'd need to manipulate, these were held as variables using `getElementById`.
-Variables for the timer and index of the current question were also defined.
-The questions themselves were in a separate JavaScript file as an array of objects.
+My first step was to identify all the HTML I'd need to manipulate, these were held as variables using `getElementById`.
+I also defined variables for the timer and index of the current question.
+The questions themselves were defined in a separate file as an array of objects.
 The code for the high scores was defined in another file.

-I decided to break the tasks down into functions to make the code as versatile as possible so that they could be called in multiple places.
+I decided to break down the code into functions to make it as versatile as possible, so that it could be used in multiple places.

-Conditional `if` statements were used to generate the questions based on the question index variable.
+Conditional `if` statements were used to generate a question based on the question index variable.
 A `for` loop was used to show the answers based on the length of their array, as well as generate the button elements.

 A separate `addEventListener` method was used to register a click event on the answer buttons, adding 1 to the question index each time an answer is clicked.
-The `addEventListener` method also contained a conditional statement to check the answer and return feedback text, as well as play the relevant sound effect.
+The `addEventListener` method also used a conditional statement to check the answer and return feedback, as well as play the relevant sound effect.

-On the end screen an `addEventListener` method was used to on the Submit button and `JSON.stringify` and `JSON.parse` was used to store the scores in a new array as a string.
+On the end screen an `addEventListener` method was used on the Submit button and `JSON.stringify` and `JSON.parse` was used to store the scores in a new array as a string.

-The scores page retrieved the scores from local storage, used an `if` statement and `sort()` method to sort the scores from highest to lowest and a `for` loop to iterate through and display thee scores
+The scores page retrieved the scores from local storage, an `if` statement and `sort()` method were used to sort the scores from highest to lowest and a `for` loop to iterate through and display the scores

 I spent some time organising the code once finished to ensure its readability, trying to group related objects together with clear comments.